danikam/DACC_Analysis/README.md

 # DACC Optimization and Analysis

 This optimization and analysis framework is designed to assist with tuning the settings of the UREC carbon capture device.
+The code runs in an interactive Jupyter python notebook.

+## Contact
+In case of any questions, bug reports, or feature requests, don't hesitate to email the developer:
+* Danika MacDonell (danika.m16@gmail.com)

-## Files in the repository
+## Description of files in this repository

 * <b>Jupyter notebook: </b> The code is written in a python jupyter notebook [index.ipynb](./index.ipynb).
 * <b>Environment specs: </b> The python packages needed for the python notebook to run are specified in [environment.yml](./environment.yml).